 Key takeaways on verbal communication

-Paying attention to the needs and preferences of people you talk with frequently is also important.
-For example, if you continue to speak quickly with employees who speak English as their second or third language, be mindful of your talking speed.
-If they’ve repeatedly asked you to slow down, they’re likely to feel disrespected and ignored.
+It is also important to be aware of the needs and preferences of people with whom you communicate frequently.
+For example, if you continue to speak quickly with employees who speak English as a second or third language, be mindful of your speaking speed.
+If they’ve asked you repeatedly to slow down, they’re likely to feel disrespected and ignored.
+Simple adjustments like these not only help to avoid misunderstandings but also promote inclusivity and respect.
+Such small actions contribute to a supportive environment and reinforce that effective verbal communication in the workplace is essential for cohesive team dynamics and employee engagement.

 Add comment